june861/ppobased-mujuco/README.md

 Below, we give a description of the main files and directories in this repository.

 ```
 └── src/                                        # Source code.
     └── po_dynamics                             # Our package.
         ├── configs/                            # configuration files for environments, models, and algorithms.
         ├── modules/                            # Environment builders, models, losses, and logged metrics.
         ├── solve.py                            # Main script to train models.
-        ├── capacity.py                 # Script to compute plasticity.
+        ├── capacity.py                         # Script to compute capacity loss.
         └── toy_problem.py                      # Script to run the toy setting of Figure 5.

-    └─── cleanrl/                       # Scripts to mimic our implementation in CleanRL (has very limited features).
+    └─── cleanrl/                               # Scripts to mimic our implementation in CleanRL (with very limited features).
                                                 # Used to reproduce and verify that our implementation doesn't have a random bug.
-          ├── ppo_atari_original.py     # CleanRL's PPO implementation.
+        ├── ppo_atari_original.py               # CleanRL's PPO implementation on Atari.
+        ├── ppo_mujoco_original.py              # CleanRL's PPO implementation on MuJoCo.
-          ├── ppo_atari.py              # Modified CleanRL's PPO to have the same setting as out codebase.
+        ├── ppo_atari_1model.py                 # Modified CleanRL's PPO to have the same setting as out codebase.
         ├── ppo_atari_2models.py                # Same but with separate actor and critic.
-          └── template_experiment.py
+        ├── ppo_mujoco_torch.py                 # Modified CleanRL's PPO to have the same setting as out codebase.
+        └── ppo_mujoco_original_collapse.py     # Minimal changes to CleanRL's PPO implementation on MuJoCo with collapse.

 ```

 ## Contributing

+This repository is a frozen copy of the codebase to reproduce the results of the paper.
+You can fork the repository and use the following code-quality tools to contribute to the codebase.

 We use [`pre-commit`](https://pre-commit.com) hooks to ensure high-quality code.
 Make sure it's installed on the system where you're developing